DTHM3/ml-interpret-rag/README.md

 ```

 ### 3. Run development
+a.
+Open Docker Desktop and enable Kubernetes cluster.

+b.
 Calling `make` in main directory will start everything including kubernetes cluster using Docker Desktop.

 ### 4. Visit Local Website and Use
 Go to [localhost:80](http://localhost:80)